Show Information – Brisbane

 - 5+ hours: $36

-The Performing Arts car park is located off Melbourne Street and Stanley Place.
-Opens from 7am on Friday and operates between 8:30 am and midnight on Saturday/ 10 pm Sunday.
+The Performing Arts car park is located off Melbourne Street and Stanley Place, through the Cultural Centre Tunnel.
+Opens from 7am on Friday (til midnight), and operates between 8:30 am and midnight on Saturday and Sunday.

 There are two bus hubs in close vicinity to the BCEC; South Bank Bus Way and the Cultural Centre Hub.
 The Cultural Centre is the main hub for most bus routes and is located adjacent to the Queensland Performing Arts Centre (Melbourne Street).
-Please check Translink’s timetables for further information.
+Please check Translink’s timetables for further information and to plan your journey.

 Ferry (City Cat)